KabiraL/Hospital_Assessment_Databricks/README.md

 ### What I found

 - In healthcare, higher cost doesn't necessarily mean better outcomes.
-In fact, worse-ranked hospitals tend to have higher costs than better-ranked ones.
+The two are only weakly, and slightly positively, linked.
 Genuinely high-value hospitals (higher outcomes with lower cost) are exceptions that run against the grain.
 - I found that cost is predictable.
 Clinical outcomes are not predictable from this data, however.
 Factors such as patient experience, ED efficiency, hospital size, and location explain cost moderately, but only weakly explain clinical outcomes.
 Two independent methods (linear regression and random forests) agree, which points to a real limitation of the data rather than issues with the statistical models.
 This makes sense.
 Patient experience, ED efficiency, size, and location measure how a hospital is run.
 And how a hospital is run is a weak predictor of how its patients fare.
 - With this data, a cost screen works, but a value screen can't.
 The tuned model identifies likely low-cost hospitals with ~84% precision on held-out data.
 This means the model is a usable operational tool, even though the high-value combination itself resists prediction.
 CMS star ratings capture patient experience and hospital operations but miss hidden value.

-Comparing to the official CMS 1–5 star ratings, this cost-aware model agrees with the ratings on ~70% of hospitals, as well as surfaces value the stars can't see.
+My outcome score is built from the same clinical measures the star rating relies on so stars and value largely agree on quality.
+The differences are almost entirely about cost, which is the single dimension from my analysis that stars structurally can’t see.
 There are 216 high-value hospitals (about 2 in 5 of all high-value hospitals) which rated only 1–3 stars because the star system never weighs cost.
 Conversely, 61% of top-rated (4–5 star) hospitals don't meet the high value standard once cost is counted.

 <div align="center">
 <img width="900" alt="Value/Star Matrix" src="https://github.com/KabiraL/Hospital_Assessment_Databricks/blob/9e9ec77f594bcc481319414a84e8faca621f35a5/Data/value_star_matrix.png" />